 Your Rights and Responsibilities

 You may be entitled to relocation assistance.
 The City’s Relocation Consultant will determine the amount of relocation benefits you are entitled to, otherwise the determination will be based on the information provided by your Landlord.
+To view more information about possible relocation amounts, please see the Ellis Act Fact Sheet for more details on the Ordinance.

 Interested in returning to the rental unit should it become available?